chickadee/getting_and_cleaning_data/CodeBook.md

 * Activity - labels the activity represented by the measurments
 * Subject - uniquely identifies each subject

-And following variables trah represent means and standard deviations of the measurments from the original dataset:
+And following variables that represent means and standard deviations of the measurments from the original dataset:
 * TimeBodyAccMeanX
 * TimeBodyAccMeanY
 * TimeBodyAccMeanZ